MRC-Epid-it24/intake24/docs/admin/surveys/question-types.md

   - `userId` - internal intake24 user id
   - `username` - survey-unique respondent username
-  - `token` - authentication token
+  - `urlAuthToken` - URL authentication token
-  - `custom` - custom identifier that can be set through `userCustomField`, name should be `redirect url`
+  - `custom` - custom identifier that can be set through `userCustomField`.
+Set `name` of the custom field to be looked up the `value`.

 - `timer` - optional timer in seconds when automatic redirect should happen